splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/2-put-together/05-05-working-with-strings.md

 :::caution

 If a C function accepts a char[] and not its size, it cannot be checking if it goes past the end of the string in memory.

+Notice in the above code we have the two conditions in the for loop.
+We are checking for the null terminator, but also checking that we do not go past the array length.

 :::